-To model this process, we use the Worklow nets and we define a formal process called Proto.
+To model this process, we use Worfklow nets.
 A workflow process is case-based, i.e. every piece of work is executed for a specific case, and make-to-order.
-A Petri net (Reisig and Rozenberg, 1998) which models a workflow process definition (i.e. the life-cycle of one case in isolation) is called a WorkFlow net (WF-net).
+A Petri net which models a workflow process definition (i.e. the life-cycle of one case in isolation) is called a WorkFlow net (WF-net).
 In a WF-net, the workflow management concept task is modelled as the Petri net concept transition, conditions are modelled by places, and cases are modelled by tokens.
-For a definition of WF-nets the reader is referred to (Aalst, 1998).
+Definition 1 gives the WF-net definition.
+For more information on WF-nets the reader is referred to [1].